 Inspect the hinges to ensure they are not loose or damaged.
 If the door wobbles when you open it the hinges may need to be adjusted or replaced.

 Next, ensure the rubber door seal did not get damaged when the freezer was installed.
 The rubber door seal is a rubbery gasket attached to the freezer door that helps keep the cold inside the compartment.

 Check for rips, tears, or signs of wear.
-If the gasket is damaged, it will need to be replaced.
+Replace the gasket if it is damaged.

 If the gasket is not the problem, it is possible the freezer is not level.
 If your model has leveling feet, adjust the front feet so that the front of the freezer is at least half an inch (or 15mm) higher than the back of the freezer.

-If your model of freezer does not leveling feet, you can use a thin strip of wood under the front of the unit so gravity will help keep the door closed.
+You can use a thin strip of wood under the front of the unit so gravity will help keep the door closed if your model of freezer does not leveling feet,